 Shrewsbury park is pretty big so it’s really ideal for mini explorers.
 The woods make a great place to play hide and seek.
 The grassy hills are fab for rolling down.
 The massive tree swings dotted about the park are super fun and perfect for the mini thrill-seekers.
 Even I had a cheeky go on the tree swing. 🙂

 Little Miss has sensitive skin that’s eczema-prone so I try my best to buy her clothes that are soft on her skin.
 I can definitely vouch for the softness of her stripy tunic dress.
 In fact, all the clothes we received are soft and comfy to wear.
 So comfy that I’d be willing to swap my loungewear for it which really says something.
 Little Man also hasn’t taken off his shark t-shite since!

 I love my Lily Dress so much, it’s comfortable enough to wear all day long.
 The front pockets on the Lily dress are really handy too and big enough to fit my iPhone 7+ in it.
 Both of the girls’ dresses above have pockets making it great for little ones who like carrying things around with them.
-Mine always loves bringing home a “souvenir” from the park.
+Little Miss always loves bringing home a “souvenir” from the park.
 The clothes are cut in a regular fit which gave us room to move around freely.
 I’m only 5ft 1″ and the length of the Lily Dress is just below the knees which is perfect for me.
 I’m no longer a fan of short dresses!